TaikaiVu/Social-Media-Entity-Manager/README.md

 Social Media Entity Manager

-A backend microservice meticulously engineered to orchestrate efficient interactions among entities in a social media application.
-This project, developed using Spring, MongoDB, and Docker, aims to provide a robust and secure foundation for managing social media entities.
+A backend microservice that is designed to handle interactions among entities in a social media application.
+This project was developed using Spring, MongoDB, and Docker, which aims to provide a robust and secure foundation for managing social media entities.

 Features:

-Entity Interaction: The microservice is designed to efficiently orchestrate interactions among various entities within the social media application, enhancing overall user experience.
+Entity Interaction: The microservice is designed to efficiently orchestrate interactions among various entities within the social media application:
+1. Add friend request/accept add request
+2. User make a like/comment on a post
+3. Users receive notifications for interactions: Add firend request, new post, like and comment.

 JWT Authentication with Keycloak: Implemented JWT (JSON Web Token) authentication, with Keycloak serving as the issuer URI.
 This ensures secure user authentication, adding an extra layer of protection to the application.